Are you one of those adults who answer (or attempt to answer) every question a toddler asks?

 Reasons to Buy the Melisa & Doug Deluxe Pounding Bench

 Sturdy construction: Unless subjected to extreme violence by an adult, this toy won’t get damaged easily.
 The pegs are not removable and won’t pop out completely even when pounded on.
-So there’s no risk of one of them shooting out and hitting your child in the face or the eye.
+So there’s no risk of one shooting out and hitting your child in the face or the eye.

 Great for toddler development: every time your baby pounds on a peg, it pops out.
 This cause-and-effect action helps in the development of fine motor skills as well as hand-eye coordination.
 The mallet is pretty light in weight and is perfect for toddlers.

 Excellent tool for therapy: does your toddler cause tantrums when he is mad or frustrated?
 Teach them to channel that energy into pounding this toy.
 You will start to hear laughs and giggles within no time as the tiny faces on the wooden figures pop out, each with a smile.

 - There’s an argument that this toy could encourage violence.
-You’re basically putting a mallet in a child’s hands and giving him/her the okay to pound away.
+You’re putting a mallet in a child’s hands and giving them the okay to pound away.
 This is the part where parental guidance becomes very important.